xdissent/monowave-eagle/README.rst

 * Schematics use a 0.1 inch grid.

 * Multiple sheets should be used to separate logical blocks.

+* Each sheet should contain a `LETTER` frame with all information filled out.

 * The `0` device represents *true* ground.
 Any other ground symbol must be connected to an instance of this device to be considered ground.
 For